 La Jolla shopping is some of the best in San Diego.
-Home to everything from cute boutiques to high-end brands, retail therapy includes browsing for unique souvenirs, special occasion dresses and nearly everything in between.
+Home to everything from cute boutiques to high-end brands, our retail therapy includes browsing for unique souvenirs, special occasion dresses, and nearly everything in between.

-These recommendations for La Jolla shopping are divided into six areas: Prospect Street, Shops on Ivanhoe, Herschel Street, Girard Avenue, Bird Rock and Westfield UTC mall.
+These recommendations for La Jolla shopping are divided into six areas that I have mapped out below: Prospect Street, Ivanhoe Avenue, Herschel Street, Girard Avenue, La Jolla Shores, and Westfield UTC Mall.

-These La Jolla boutiques are located right in the heart of downtown.
+These La Jolla boutiques are located right in the heart of downtown near various art galleries, La Valencia Hotel, and Grande Colonial Hotel.
 Prospect Street is often referred to as the Rodeo Drive of San Diego.

 - 1135 Prospect St, La Jolla, CA 92037

 - (858) 346-5301

 We Olive calls itself “The Olive Oil Experience,” and that’s exactly what you’ll be getting here and much more.
 Selling only locally-sourced products, they focus on olive oil, but they also have a huge variety of other natural, organic gourmet foods.

 It’s a foodie’s paradise with wines, cheeses, specialty dips, spreads, and even sweeter treats like caramel and almond brittle.
 The wine bar on their outdoor patio is where you can also enjoy happy hour drinks and small bites overlooking La Jolla Cove.